AbandonedWarehouse/.github/profile/README.md

 I don't plan to expand this org to host more archived projects for now, but I might consider that in the future.
 Who knows.

-Should you run into any inquiry or concern, contact me through the org email.
+Should you have any inquiry or concern, contact me through the org email.

 Well, that's it.
-Have fun dissecting.
+Have fun.